rzhou10/Boss-Fight/README.md

 ## Running

 Clone this repository and compile the source files in `src` (requires Java 8).
+Once that's done just run `java Main` to start the game.